 Under Mississippi and Federal laws, discriminating against individuals with disabilities is prohibited in the workplace.
-Disability laws afford disabled individuals in Jackson an equal opportunity to be hired and advance in their chosen professions.
+Jackson, Disability laws afford disabled individuals in Jackson an equal opportunity to be hired and advance in their chosen professions.
 Disability laws also require employers to include reasonable accomodations in order that disabled people may correctly perform their job.

 Mississippi Employment for the Disabled

 Discrimination against disabled individuals is illegal under the Americans with Disabilities Act (ADA), whether the employer is the government or a private agency.
 An employer in Mississippi might not consider someone's disability when they make the decision to hire that person, their job assignments or whether they might advance in their position.

 Besides treating them equally, Jackson employers must also provide disabled workers with any specific equipment required for work, according to reasonable costs.
 In addition,discriminating against a citizen because of their relation to a disabled individual is prohibited by this act.